 DeepSeek-R1-Zero and DeepSeek-R1 aren't the same result: R1-Zero showed emergent reasoning from pure RL, while DeepSeek-R1 added cold-start data plus additional SFT and RL stages to make that behavior readable and broadly usable.[5]

-Thinking is now a dial, and the sweet spot is not always the maximum: current providers expose model-specific effort or thinking controls, and accuracy can follow an inverted-U as the trace grows, so tune the supported knob rather than maxing it.[4][6][7][8]
+Thinking is now a dial, and the sweet spot isn't always the maximum: current providers expose model- and API-specific effort or thinking controls, and accuracy can follow an inverted-U as the trace grows, so tune the supported knob rather than maxing it.[4][6][7][8]

 Serving bottlenecks matter as much as algorithms: KV cache memory grows linearly with long reasoning traces, so prefix sharing, routing, and token budgets are core production tools.[13][14]

-You should now be able to explain why a single-pass model can miss "How many r's in strawberry," why a smaller model with traces, search, or distillation can recover much of a larger model's math performance, and why your production stack needs a routing layer before it needs a bigger GPU.
+Explain why a single-pass model can miss "How many r's in strawberry," why a smaller model with traces, search, or distillation can recover much of a larger model's math performance, and why a production stack needs a routing layer before it needs a bigger GPU.

 Scaling Laws for Neural Language Models